 One day I had to attend to some legal forms, and the staff at the hotel arranged for the photocopying for me.
 Nothing was too much trouble.
 I was glad to see that job out of the way.
 Life goes on, even when you travel.
 Banking needs to be sorted, and legal and important matters attended to, and this is often difficult when in a foreign country, and on the move as fast as we are.
 Language barriers and lack of computer and print stores with up to date technology can make this a challenge.
 So I was pleased to drive in Greece, and have some confidential assistance from the hotel staff.

 Sadly our last night came upon us.
 We had booked a sunset dinner table on the patio area above the pool.
-As we looked down upon the pool bar, I watched a man enjoying his last swim of the day.
+As we looked down at the pool bar, I watched a man enjoying his last swim of the day.
 Folks laughed and talked at the poolside bar.
 The wind softly blew.
-It was a prefect setting.
+It was a perfect setting.

-The location is also wonderful, as it is away from the southern area of Greece where the teenagers go to party.
+The location is also wonderful, as it is away from the southern area of Greece where the teenagers go to have fun.

-And the sunsets paint the sky a different colour every night.
-So every day ends with a different sky, and a different memory.
+And the sunsets paint the sky a different color every night.
+So every day ends with a different sky and a different memory.